 For example, take a look at the image below of the T. Harv Eker Six Jars Money Management Method, introduced in author T. Harv Eker’s book “Secrets of the Millionaire Mind”:

 The six jars represent six common categories of family expenses.
 The yellow section shows the ideal percentage of a family’s income that should be spent on each budget category.
 Of course, these numbers can change based on your family’s needs, but this is a great place to start.

 Many families also adopt the envelope spending method.
 This method involves separating cash into envelopes labeled for various expenses.
 Check out the video tutorial below to learn more:

-4. Regular budget monitoring
+4. Regular family budget monitoring

 All you have to do is scan your receipts and bills, organize them the way you want, and you’re good to go.
 Shoeboxed will make your expense tracking and management a breeze!

 You might also be interested in: The Ultimate Receipt Organization & Management Resource